 The unlisted ordinary shares are held in Big Teams LLC.
 Fair value information relating to this investment has not been disclosed because the shares are not quoted in an active market and fair value cannot be measured reliably.
 In the year ended June 2016, based on financial positions and budgets from Big Teams LLC an impairment loss was recognised for the amount of \$737,811 for which the carrying amount exceeds its recoverable amount of \$560,000.

 The directors reviewed the carrying amount of the investment as at 30 June 2017.
-The investment was deemed to have no value and the remaining \$560,000 value was fully impaired.
+The investment was deemed to have no value and the remaining \$560,000 value was fully impaired in the year ended 30 June 2017.